michaelsyao/equity_volatility_forecasting/README.md

 ```

-As the optimization function I will be a version of the commonly used RMSprop for RNNS, [Nadam](https://keras.io/optimizers/) which iterates on dynamically adjusts learning based on momentum.
-Initial batch size, amount of data fed from the sample at 16.
+For the optimization function I will be using a version of the commonly used optimizer for RNNs, RMSprop.
+[Nadam](https://keras.io/optimizers/) iterates on RMSprop by dynamically adjusting learning based on momentum.
+Initial batch size, amount of data fed from the sample, is 16.

 ```python